microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 <div class="info" data-title="Note">

-> For the rest of this workshop, you will perform tasks using both kubectl and the Azure portal.
-This will give you a good understanding of how to interact with your AKS cluster using both methods.
-Any time we need to interact with the AKS cluster, we will use the Azure Cloud Shell.
-The Azure Cloud Shell is a free interactive shell that you can use to run the Azure CLI, kubectl, and other tools.
+> The Azure Cloud Shell is a free interactive shell that you can use to run the Azure CLI, kubectl, and other tools.
 It is already configured to use your Azure subscription and is a great way to run commands without having to install anything on your local machine.

 </div>